Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: Lower Bounds

-Let $F(G(M))$ be any data structure that can report the $(s,t)$-mincut after the failure of an edge in the graph $G(M)$.
-We use the data structure $F(G(M))$ and Lemma \ref{lem : lower bound} to report $M[i,j]$ for any $0<i,j\le n$ as follows.

-{\em return $(\lambda-\lambda')$ where $\lambda'$ is the value returned by $F(G(M))$ after failure of edge $(u_i,v_j)$. }
+{ \textit{return $(\lambda-\lambda')$ where $\lambda'$ is the value returned by $F(G(M))$ after failure of edge $(u_i,v_j)$.} }

-Note that there are $2^{n^2c\log~n}$ different instances of the matrix $M$.
+Note that there are $2^{n^2c\log{n}}$ different instances of the matrix $M$.
 It follows from Lemma \ref{lem : lower bound} that for any pair of distinct instances of matrix $M$, the encoding of the corresponding data structures must differ.
-Therefore, there is an instance of matrix $M$ for which the data structure $F(G(M))$ must occupy $\Omega(n^2\log~n)$ bits of space.
+Therefore, there is an instance of matrix $M$ for which the data structure $F(G(M))$ must occupy $\Omega(n^2\log{n})$ bits of space.

-For the case of directed graphs, a lower bound of $\Omega(n^2\log~n)$ bits of space can be achieved by orienting each undirected edge of $G(M)$ as follows.
-For each $i\in R$ and $j\in C$, orient edge $(i,j)$ from vertex $i$ to vertex $j$.
-For each vertex $i\in R$, orient edge $(s,i)$ from source $s$ to vertex $i$.
-Similarly, for each vertex $j\in C$, orient edge $(j,t)$ from vertex $j$ to sink $t$.
+For directed graphs, a lower bound of $\Omega(n^2\log{n})$ bits of space can be achieved by orienting each undirected edge of $G(M)$ as follows.
+For each $i,j\in [n]$, orient edge $(u_i,v_j)$ from vertex $u_i$ to vertex $v_j$.
+For each $i\in [n]$, orient edge $(s,u_i)$ from source $s$ to vertex $u_i$.
+Similarly, for each $j\in [n]$, orient edge $(v_j,t)$ from vertex $v_j$ to sink $t$.
 The rest of the proof is the same as the case of undirected graphs.
 This completes the proof of Theorem \ref{thm : lower bound}.

-By exploiting Theorem \ref{thm : su vt lower bound}, the following data structure lower bound can also be established along similar lines to the proof of Theorem \ref{thm : lower bound}. \begin{theorem} Any data structure that, given a pair of vertices $\{u,v\}$, can report the capacity of an $(s,t)$-cut $C$ of the least capacity such that $u\in C$ and $v\in \overline{C}$ in a directed weighted graph with a designated source vertex $s$ and a designated sink vertex $t$ must occupy $\Omega(n^2\log~n)$ bits of space. \end{theorem}
+By exploiting Theorem \ref{thm : su vt lower bound}, the following data structure lower bound can also be established along similar lines to the proof of Theorem \ref{thm : lower bound}. \begin{theorem} Any data structure that, given a pair of vertices $\{u,v\}$, can report the capacity of an $(s,t)$-cut $C$ of the least capacity such that $u\in C$ and $v\in \overline{C}$ in a directed weighted graph on $n$ vertices must occupy $\Omega(n^2\log{n})$ bits of space. \end{theorem}